OSGConnect/connectbook/start/data/osgconnect-storage.md

 ## `/public` Usage and Policies

-User directories within `/public` are meant **ONLY** for staging job files too large for HTCondor file transfer (input greater than 100MB, output greater than 1GB).
+User directories within `/public` are meant **ONLY** for staging job files too large for regular HTCondor file transfer (per-job input greater than 100MB, or per-job output greater than 1GB), and should only use HTTP or StashCache mechanisms (see tables for input and output, further below).

-**JOBS MUST NEVER BE SUBMITTED FROM WITHIN `/public`**, and should not list `/public` files in the `transfer_input_files` line of a submit file, unless as an HTTP address (see more details below).
+**JOBS MUST NEVER BE SUBMITTED FROM WITHIN `/public`**, and should not list `/public` files in the `transfer_input_files` or other lines of a submit file, unless as an `http://` or `stash:///` address (see tables further below).
-Files place in `/public` should only be accessed by jobs using the below tools (see [Transferring Data To/From Jobs](#transferring-data-tofrom-jobs)).
+Files placed in `/public` should only be accessed by jobs using the below tools (see [Transferring Data To/From Jobs](#transferring-data-tofrom-jobs)).
 Users violating these policies may lose the ability to submit jobs until their submissions are corrected.